Top

 • Start documenting your job-seeking efforts

-• Track your spending on the job search
+• Track your spending on job search-related activities

 Fathers’ Rights Groups

-• prevent judges from taking parents' assets into account in determining child support
+• Prevent judges from considering parents’ assets in child support determination

 Child Support Lawyers with Offices in Roswell & Cumming

-At the Sherman Law Group we have helped many, many people address their child support issues.
-Our experience and understanding of the judicial system sets us apart from the rest.
-Attorney William H. Sherman has served as a Senior Assistant County Attorney and as an Assistant Attorney General.
-Attorney Valerie W. Sherman served as a Magistrate Judge and as an Assistant County Attorney.
-Our clients tremendously benefit from our vast experience.
+At the Sherman Law Group, we have supported countless families through complex child support challenges.
+Our experience in the North Fulton and Forsyth County courts adds value to every case.
+Attorney William H. Sherman has served as a Senior Assistant County Attorney and Assistant Attorney General.
+Attorney Valerie W. Sherman brings experience as a Magistrate Judge and Assistant County Attorney.
+This combination gives our clients distinctive representation in child support cases across Roswell and beyond.

-At the Sherman Law Group, our focused child support attorneys can help you achieve your desired results.
-Our convenient locations in Roswell, GA and Cumming, GA allow us to serve families from all over the Atlanta Metro area, including North Fulton County, Cobb County, Forsyth County, Cherokee County and Gwinnett County.
-We thoroughly understand how the child support process works — and when you work with us, we will make sure you understand it as well.
-Our goal is to help you live securely and comfortably and get your life back to normal as soon as possible.
+At the Sherman Law Group, our dedicated child support lawyers in Roswell can help you work toward your goals.
+Our Roswell and Cumming locations allow us to serve clients from the entire Atlanta area, including North Fulton County, Cobb County, Forsyth County, Cherokee County, and Gwinnett County.
+We know the child support process, and you can count on us to make sure you understand it as well.
+Our aim is to help you regain comfort, security, and stability as soon as possible.

 Call the Sherman Law Group at (678) 712-8561 today for a consultation.